 Purchase Already purchased?
 Sign in to take this course »

-People are often surprised when a health professional suggests that their constellation of strange and seemingly unrelated symptoms might be occurring as a result of depression.
+People are often surprised when a health professional suggests that seemingly unrelated symptoms might be occurring as a result of depression.
 Find out how massage therapy can help manage the sometimes overwhelming symptoms of depression.

 Note: Massage therapy is one option that may help the symptoms of depression.
 This course discriminates between what massage therapists may and may not be able to do for depressed clients.
 Those with depression or other health conditions should check with their doctor before beginning massage therapy.

-- List five symptoms that, if lasting for more than two weeks, represent a major depressive disorder;
+- List the symptoms that may represent a major depressive disorder.

-- Identify the group most likely to experience depression;
+- Identify who may be most likely to experience depression.

-- Describe three types of massage therapy techniques that offer relief to clients with depression;
+- Describe types of massage therapy techniques that offer relief to clients with depression.

 - Discriminate between what massage therapists may and may not be able to do for depressed patients.